 Whether you’re building a budget for the first time or you’re a seasoned saver, technology can make the process easier.
 Many people like the ease of online money management tools, apps, and websites that connect directly to your bank account.

-However, not everyone likes the idea of sharing their private banking information which is required to drive these applications.
-Another option is to use one of a wide array of customizable, downloadable Google Sheets budget templates available online.
+One option is to use one of a wide array of customizable, downloadable Google Sheets budget templates available online.
 These let you utilize technology to track your finances for free, while keeping your banking information private.
 We’ve gathered a list of our favorite templates below.

 20 of the Best Budget Templates in Google Sheets